 Bivouac in the GROTTA DI EOLO

 However, the peace did not last very long.
 The sky got covered with clouds and a threatening rain.
-We picked up the bags and decided to continue descending the volcano to find some shelter.
+We picked up our bags and descended the volcano to find some shelter.
 And there was no better place than the Grotta di Eolo.

-The next morning we got up early, with the first lights that crept into our cave and we headed to the port where we took the ferry back.
+The next morning, we got up early with the first lights that crept into our cave, and headed to the port for the ferry.

 WHERE TO EAT IN STROMBOLI

-During our day in Stromboli we made two meals.
+We had two meals in Stromboli.
 The first was just before embarking on our adventure to the volcano.
 Of all the restaurants we found, we ate at “Le Terraze di Eolo”.
-More Italian pasta and white wine to keep on with our main Sicilian diet.
+More Italian pasta and white wine to keep on with our Sicilian diet.

-The same Sicilians who recommended us the beach of the Grotta di Eolo also told us the cheapest grocery on the island.
-It was the “Bottega del Marano”.
+The same Sicilians who recommended us the Grotta di Eolo beach also told us about the cheapest grocery on the island, “Bottega del Marano”.

-Do not expect a supermarket.
-It is more like a local grocery store where they sell pickles, water and sandwiches.
-And by the way, to be the cheapest store in Stromboli it was quite expensive (10€ per sandwich), but everything on this small and remote island is quite expensive.
+Do not expect a supermarket – It is more like a local grocery store where they sell pickles, water and sandwiches.
+And by the way, for the cheapest store in Stromboli, it was still quite expensive (10€ per sandwich), but everything on this small and remote island is quite expensive.

 With this information we finish our guide of things to do in Stromboli in one day.